Supporting Kids and their Families since 1987

 In 1987, the challenges of dealing with a young student with learning disabilities many times went unaddressed in schools and even at home.
 Teachers and parents did not know how to deal with their son or daughter who learns differently.
 Barbara and Paul Sheridan realized these challenges.
 They founded the KIND Foundation that year in San Diego to address these challenges facing educators, students and parents by informing them about how to deal with these children who learn differently.
 KIND did this by focusing on pediatric neurological research.

 In 1992, the Foundation moved to Palm Beach County, Florida.
 Unfortunately at that time, there was a lack of support and resources for parents of children with learning disabilities in the county.
 KIND decided to establish a resource center for parents to help them with finding educational programs for their developmentally delayed and learning disabled children.

 The Foundation continued on this course until 2004 when CAL’s Place was started.
 CAL stands for Children Are Learning.
-It is a non-profit learning center apart of KIND that focuses on providing children especially dyslexics with the specialized reading instruction they need in order to learn to read.
+It was a non-profit learning center apart of KIND that focuses on providing children especially dyslexics with the specialized reading instruction they need in order to learn to read.
 Once they learn to read, they have a much better chance to succeed in school and in life.
-To learn more about CAL's Place, click here.
-The learning center is a major focal point of KIND to this day.

 KIND continues to provide a resource center filled with books and videos to better help parents and siblings understand why they struggle and how to help.
 The Foundation also has parent support groups, seminars and information sessions to help caretakers address the needs of learning disabled children.